 For this project our client was a biomedical science department at a top UK university.
-Their research looks into many aspects of human physiology that could have life changing effects.
+They analyse many aspects of human physiology that could have life changing effects.
 Their research into exercise and ketone diets, which increase the rate of ketosis, could have a major impact in the way we treat metabolic diseases such as obesity, Alzheimer’s and Parkinson’s diseases.

 The Project Brief